khawarizmus/hijri-week-calendar-proposal/content.typ

 - It consistently occurs during the final week of the HWC year, either week 50 or week 51.
 - It is precisely seven days prior to the 4th of Muharram in the subsequent year.

+#gnote[
-*Note:* The occurrence of the last week's pivot day falls within the final week of the HWC year facilitates the determination of the total number of weeks in that year.
+The occurrence of the last week's pivot day falls within the final week of the HWC year facilitates the determination of the total number of weeks in that year.
 This can be achieved determining the ordinal day number of the last week's pivot day, then dividing it by 7 and applying a ceiling function to round up to the nearest whole number.
+]

+#pagebreak()

 // = Other Days in the First Month of the Hijri Year == Week Allocation for Initial Days of Muharram